 Running two limited companies requires careful use of my time.
 Previous to using Todoist I had tried other tools including Microsoft OneNote to manage tasks.
 OneNote has some great features however I never felt that I was on top of juggling projects and campaigns.
 I was using it more like a notepad of things I shouldn't forget to do, but with no scheduled date to be completed by, I‘d always find myself a little lost as to where I was in any given project.
 Producing shows quite the juggling!

 I also used OneNote as a place to take notes at meetings or to brainstorm.
 I'm sure there are many helpful features to OneNote that I'm unaware of and need to learn, yet I was finding myself more and more out of control of the continued increase in tasks as our businesses continued to grow.
 I gave Trello a go, iPhone Reminders and even good old Excel, but nothing hit the spot for our needs...
 Enter Todoist.

 How much does Todoist cost?
 Is Todoist app free?

 Good news, there's a completely free version!
-You can have up to 80 projects on the go and even connect 5 people on projects, get reminders and set up prioritised or reoccurring tasks with the free Todoist version.
-However we use the premium version (from £3 per month), and I 100% recommend this version for anyone who's serious about getting organised.
-Feel free to read my article on Todoist Free vs Premium on my new personal blog for a comparison.
-(Note: my personal site is not finished yet - but feel free to take a sneak peak).
+You can have up to 5 projects on the go and even connect 5 people on projects, get reminders and set up prioritised or reoccurring tasks with the free Todoist version.
+However we use the Premium (Pro) version (from £3 per month), and I 100% recommend this version for anyone who's serious about getting organised.
+Feel free to read my article on Todoist Free vs Premium (Pro) on my new personal blog for comparison.

 Let's compare prices of popular To-Do apps*